louisefindlay23/portfolio/src/content/projects/websites/lasting-impact-academy.md

 title: Lasting Impact Academy
 publishDate: 2020-10-16 00:00:00
 img: /assets/lasting-impact-academy.png
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: A meteor wearing a mortarboard with grey circles underneath and a blue background
 description: |
   Integrated WooCommerce and LearnDash to create a learning management system for bulk licenses, one-off fees and subscriptions, and group leader management.
 tags: